wp-plugins/custom-content-shortcode/readme.txt

 * custom field and taxonomy parameters
 * advanced fields, such as *gallery* and other arrays
 * galleries in the media library

+= Code attribution =

+The *loop* shortcode is a simplified and custom version of the **[Query Shortcode](http://wordpress.org/plugins/query-shortcode/)** plugin.
+I took the core function and changed it so it can run shortcodes within the query loop, and pass the current post ID to the *content* shortcode.

 == Installation ==